 2. Start the exercise by moving your hands down while keeping your back straight.
 Keep most of the load on your front leg.
 Use the back leg just for balance.

 3. Go down while keeping a slight bend in the knees.
-Stop at the bottom when your knees start bending too much and you start losing mobility from your hamstrings.
+Stop at the bottom when your knees bend too much, and you start losing mobility from your hamstrings.

 5. Lunges

-If you have been working out for a while, then you must be knowing about lunges.
+You must be familiar with lunges if you have been working out for a while.
 It is one of the best exercises you can do for your legs and core.
-It not only strengthens the core but also the stabilizer muscles which helps you in muscle coordination and athletic performance.
-This will be a great alternative to sumo deadlift as it targets the legs and also engages the back muscles.
+It strengthens the core and stabilizer muscles, which helps you in muscle coordination and athletic performance.
+This will be a great alternative to a sumo deadlift as it targets the legs and engages the back muscles.

 Targeted muscles- quads, glutes, and hamstrings